-We also defined the nine cases in the pair correlation comparison (figure 5b left panel and see methods).
-Our results showed that the most significant correlations were '+/+', '+/0', and '0/+', indicating that the most meaningful comparisons (pm Val < 0.05) were based on the positive correlations; in other words, negative correlations were rare (figure 5c).
-Notably, only the intra-fungi had six '-/+' cases, which means the feature pair correlation in CRC was negative, while its association in healthy control was positive (figure 5c).
+We also defined the nine cases in the pair correlation comparison (figure 6b left panel).
+Our results showed that the most significant correlations were '+/+', '+/0', and '0/+', indicating that the most meaningful comparisons (pm Val < 0.05) were based on the positive correlations; in other words, negative correlations were rare (figure 6c).
+Notably, only the intra-fungi had six '-/+' cases, which means the feature pair correlation in CRC was negative, while its association in healthy control was positive (figure 6c).
 It might reveal some potential markers or changes in the stage alteration.

-Sixty-four microbes (31 bacteria and 33 fungi) were separated into six clusters with affinity propagation clusters (figure 5d).
+Sixty-four microbes (31 bacteria and 33 fungi) were separated into six clusters with affinity propagation clusters (figure 6d).
 Among these, two clusters contained most of the candidates identified.
 We named the biggest one the Fun_cluster because 18 of 22 microbes were fungi.
 We named the second biggest one the Bac-cluster because 17 of the 21 microbes were bacteria.
 As the clustering results were based on the z-score, we can observe that the alteration of inter-bacteria and inter-fungal correlation have distinct differences.
 Notably, some bacteria were present in the Fun_cluster while some fungi were present in the Bac_cluster.
 This implies that these might be the special species that have more trans-kingdom interactions and might be important in CRC pathogenesis.